Adamtaranto/TIRmite/README.md

 # TIRmite

-Map TIR-pHMM models to genomic sequences for annotation of MITES and complete DNA-Transposons.
+Build and map profile Hidden Markov Models for Terminal Inverted repeat families (TIR-pHMMs) to genomic sequences for annotation of MITES and complete DNA-Transposons with variable internal sequence composition.

 # Table of contents